Who Can File a Nursing Home Wrongful Death Lawsuit in Illinois?

 What Are Nursing Home Negligence Statutes of Limitations in Illinois?

 You generally have two years to file these types of claims in Illinois.
-Financial exploitation of an elderly person may differ.
-Some of these cases have a statute of limitations up to seven years.
-Waste no time in meeting with a lawyer for best results.
+The financial exploitation of an elderly person may differ.
+Some of these cases have a statute of limitations of up to seven years.
+Waste no time in meeting with a lawyer for the best results.